Let's flip this around from the other side.

 Read her story here...it's a total shit show.

 Half of the trauma we faced was due to medications the doctors prescribed or their incorrect information on hormone replacement therapy. (my estrogen journey)

 Benzos.
 SSRI's.
 Heart meds.
 BP meds.
 Synthetic hormones.

-Just check out CBD versus antianxiety meds to really understand what's going on there.
+Just check out CBD versus anti-anxiety meds review to really understand what's going on there.

-The first piece of advice as a husband to understand what perimenopause is.
+The first piece of advice as a husband is to understand what perimenopause is.

-The above section helps and the perimenopause versus menopause section really drives it home.
+The above section helps and the perimenopause versus menopause review really drives it home.

 Next, you need to understand that the anger, sadness, or other emotions coming at you are not personal.